alfon08/ELEC-35X-COURSEWORK/elec35x-c1-2021-main/courseworkReadme.txt

    For the thresholds, send from azure h and the integer wanted (without spaces or symbols) for the high threshold and l and the integer for low threshold.

-Task 8: Achieved.
-Send date and time to azure
+Task 8 (Ryan and Alfonso): Partially chieved.
+Send date, time and sensor measurements to azure.
+Sensor measurements are ploted in graphs using telemetry in azure.
+It doesnt host information on an internal web page.

-Task 9: Achieved.
+Task 9 (Everyone): Achieved.

-Task 10:
+Task 10 (Anwar): achieved. although timeouts and other methods may have been preffered, the way we had implemented our code with no
+Mutex locks or writing to shared variables, it did not seem feasible to use them. so we opted for a watchdog.
+It is started in main for 30 seconds, so if it's not kicked wihting that time, we know the system is hanging so it resents. in the buffer, if we get a critical error, it resets the timer and after 30 seconds, the whole program resets as specified.

-Task 11: in the plot command from azure, writting a L, a T or a P will select the graph displayed in the LED matrix.
-L: light, T:Temperature, P: Pressure
+Task 11 (Ryan and Alfonso): in the plot command from azure, writting a L, a T or a P will select the graph displayed in the LED matrix.
+L: light, T:Temperature, P: Pressure.
+Code in matrix.cpp, matrix.hpp and main (thread 6)

+Task 12 (Everyone): Achieved.
+Everything commented, indented and structured accordignly

+Due to complications related SD and one we were unaware how to resolve, we figure out a certain way the Sd card and code is uploaded before it can work. it goes as follows :
+1. Compile and run the code
+2. Remove the SD card and reset the nucleo using the black reset button
+3. Insert the SD card and reset the nucleo again

+Azure information: In Azure we created 3 capabilities.
+3 tlemetry: Light Level, Temperature and Pressure 4 commands: Plot, LightAlarmSP, TemperatureAlarmSP and PressureAlarmSP